micantoine/svelte-preprocess-cssmodules/README.md

 - does not pass scoped class name to child components

-### Modules over Svelte scoping ?
+### Modules over Svelte scoping?

-- **On a full svelte application**: it is just a question of taste as the default svelte scoping is largely enough.
+**On a full svelte application**

+it is just a question of taste as the default svelte scoping is largely enough.
 Component styles will never inherit from other styling.

-- **On a hybrid project** (like using svelte to enhance a web page): the default scoping may actually inherits from a class of the same name belonging the style of the page.
+**On a hybrid project** (like using svelte to enhance a web page)

+the default scoping may actually inherits from a class of the same name belonging the style of the page.
 In that case using CSS Modules to create a unique ID and to avoid class inheritance might be advantageous.

 | | Svelte scoping | Preprocessor Native | Preprocessor Mixed | Preprocessor Scoped |
 | -------------| ------------- | ------------- | ------------- | ------------- |